indigo-dc/indigo-datacloud-releases/indigo1/ooi1.md

 <a id="id2"></a>
 ### What's new
-Highlights of changes as present in the [commits description](https://github.com/indigo-dc/ooi/commits/0.3.1)
+Highlights of changes as present in the [commits description](https://github.com/indigo-dc/ooi/commits/0.3.1):
+* fix nova <-> OCCI state mapping
+* fix state transitions for OCCI actions
+* Add support for SSH key injection
+* Handle multiple content-types into one header field
+* Catch exception if image is not found when showing a server
+* Support linking storage on compute creation
+* do not access token info to obtain tenant
+* Solved OCCI validation using osnetwork mixin
+*

 Ssupported Platforms: